magicus/ModSettings/README.md

-# ModMenuSettings
+# Mod Settings for Fabric

-Add an easy accessible mod configuration screen.
+Makes it easy to access the configuration for all installed mods!

 This mod requires Minecraft 1.17.1 and the Fabric loader.